This is a fast, fun ride, offering some of the best horses and most exciting game viewing in Africa.

 The horses on the Tuli Trail are some of the best schooled horses you are likely to find on a safari in Africa.
 They are versatile and athletic; a pleasure to ride.

 You ride about 30kms each day on average.
 The norm is to ride out at first light (c.06.30) and ride for between four and six hours arriving at the new camp for lunch.
-In the afternoon relax in camp and in the cool of the late afternoon enjoy a bush walk or on some days a game drive.
-On Tuesday your riding will be split so you will ride in the morning and in the afternoon.
-On Wednesday, Friday and Saturday, you have the option to go for a gentle ride in the afternoons if you would like to.
+In the afternoon relax in camp and in the cool of the late afternoon enjoy a bush walk or a game drive.

 You will be transferred by air charter.
-You will be met at Johannesburg International Airport at 11am for the flight which will depart from Johannesburg at c.
-12:00 (1 hour flight time).
+You will be met at Johannesburg International Airport at 10.45am prompt for a vehicle transfer across to Lanseria airport (c.
+45 mins), and this light aircraft flight will depart from Lanseria at c.
+12:00/12:15 (1 hour flight time).
 If you are travelling by road on arrival at the Botswana border at Pont Drift you will be met by a representative from Limpopo Horse Safaris.

 You should arrive in time for a late lunch in the thatched dining room.

 After lunch you change into your riding clothes (so it will be best to pack these near the top of your bag).
 Then meet your horse and have a short introductory ride to acclimatise both horse and rider to one another.
 You will have a short introductory ride in the area first and then ride from the stables to your first camp Two Mashatus (if you arrive late you will be transferred in a vehicle to camp).

 On arrival at camp celebrate the end of your first day with refreshing sundowners.
 Dinner and overnight at Two Mashatus.